 No, your DTI doesn’t impact your credit score.
 The credit reporting companies don’t keep a record of your income, so there’s no way for them to incorporate income into the scores they produce.

-Let’s say you have a credit card with a $3,000 balance and a $10,000 maximum.
-Divide the balance by the maximum and you have a credit utilization ratio of 30 percent on that card.
-Individuals suffering financial hardship often max out their cards, causing their credit utilization ratios to be very high.
+Example: Let’s say you have a credit card with a $3,000 balance and a $10,000 maximum.
+Divide the balance by the maximum, and you’ll have a credit utilization ratio of 30 percent on that card.
+Individuals suffering financial hardship often max out their cards, causing very high credit utilization ratios.
 This is something you want to avoid, if possible.

 How to lower your DTI